ibm-cloud-docs/cloud-object-storage/activity-tracker.md

 To upgrade from the legacy configuration using the Resource Configuration API, remove the target Activity Tracker instance CRN.
 Events will now route to the default Activity Tracker Event Router receiving location as described in [COS Service Integration](/docs/cloud-object-storage?topic=cloud-object-storage-service-availability).
 Provision an instance of Activity Tracker hosted event search at this location or define a routing rule prior to upgrading to ensure there’s no interruption in event logging.

-### Example patch to transition from the Legacy to Recommend event tracking configuration on your COS bucket
+### Example patch to transition from the Legacy to Recommended event tracking configuration on your COS bucket
 {: #at-legacy-upgrade-examples}

 Select the UI, API, or Terraform tab at the top of this topic to see examples of patchs.

-### UI example patch to transition from the Legacy to Recommend event tracking configuration on your COS bucket
+### UI example patch to transition from the Legacy to Recommended event tracking configuration on your COS bucket
 {: #at-ui-example-legacy}
 {: ui}